m4sterful/USP-PDU-Pro-SSH-Control/README.md

 Still, after playing with it for a while I kept thinking - if only this unit was in the now mostly forgotten edgerouter line I could certainly see using this in a proper rack!

 But then again, the unit is just a linux box, isn't it?
 Let's SSH in and see.
 Actually, we soon see it's just a customized version of openWRT!
+From...
+2018?!

   ```
 USP-PDU-Pro-US.6.5.59# cat /etc/openwrt_release